pratik149/car-rental-agency/README.md

         "return_date": "2020-02-22"
     }

-#### Show the details of a particular car with its availability and its currently active booking details if not available.
+#### III.
+Show the details of a particular car with its availability and its currently active booking details if not available.
     GET method:
     Format: https://car149.herokuapp.com/car/<int:car_pk>/active_booking/
     Live link: https://car149.herokuapp.com/car/1/active_booking/

-#### Show the cars with their availability status on a given date.
+#### IV.
+Show the cars with their availability status on a given date.
 This API should have the feature to filter the cars based on various fields.
     GET method:
     Desc: Returns list of all cars with status on given date.
 When the date is not given then it takes today's date.
 User can filter by fields like model, seating_capacity, availability.
     Format: https://car149.herokuapp.com/car/status/?date=YYYY-MM-DD&model=STR&capacity=NUM&availability=BOOL